Sell subscriptions with Play In-app Billing

 - Account holds: Block access to your content or service if a user's form of payment fails until they update their payment information.

 - Upgrades and downgrades: Add the ability for users to switch from one plan to another (for example, from a basic to a premium subscription) or to re-sign up to keep access.
+Then choose whether to use credit from the plan change to set a new renewal date, keep the renewal date and charge the user a prorated amount, or to defer the price change to the next renewal date.

 - Server-side API: See fine-grained details about each subscription, such as expiration date, payment status, cancellation reason, and more.